Our Staff Members

 Kerry Moon BA MA accepting clients

 Kerry has two decades of experience in working with children and youth, families, adults, people in recovery, residential facilities and community counselling.
-She is available at a reduced rate as she completes the final stages of her Master’s degree.
+She is available for a limited number of adult clients at a reduced practicum rate as she completes the final stages of her Master’s degree.
 Kerry has worked in nature and in doing Equine Facilitated therapy partnering with horses for the past eight years.
 She uses a trauma informed approach.

 Joan Campbell BN MEd RCC – retired